 BUT WAIT, the other power producers enjoy subsidies, so the PTC just levels the playing field, right?
 NO!

 In order to compare the industries, you must look at the subsidies per unit of production and the Institute for Energy Research did that. http://www.instituteforenergyresearch.org/2011/08/03/eia-releases-new-subsidy-report-subsidies-for-renewables-increase-186-percent/

-Although there are more, these are 3 of the biggest reasons that the wind energy developers are in Ohio.
-It is driven by cash, period.
-Would you be interested in helping us spread the truth at a local event in your area?
+Why are the wind energy developers in Ohio?
+They are here for the cash, period.
+Would you be interested in helping us spread the truth in your area?
 If so, please contact us via the form.
 Thank you!